-Image and Platinum Print: Hawaii - The Big IslandWorkshop with Don Messec and Jim Hamstra
+Destination: Hawaii - The Big IslandWorkshop with Don Messec and Jim Hamstra

 Image and Platinum Print: Hawaii – The Big Island

 Every day starts with shooting, new location and some repeats for the best light.
 If walking a lot is a concern, let Brett Weston’s thought answer your concern, “if it’s more than 30 paces from the vehicle it’s no longer photogenic!”
 For those of us who need to wander, that works, too.
-Platinum-Palladium printing is, of course, monochromatic, but That doesn’t limit your work, It just limits the printing I will teach alongside our photo adventures.
-No matter how you typically approach your images, if you have never made contemporary platinum-palladium prints you will experience an awe when you see your images pop up in the developer.

 There will be a combination of group and personal instruction as seems appropriate.
-Some will desire being left on their own to shoot, others will want technical input, shot advice or digital workflow considerations.
-Time will be made for everyone to shoot on their own outside of group shoots.
+Some will desire being left on their own to shoot, others may want technical input, shot advice or digital workflow considerations.
+Time can be made for everyone to shoot on their own outside of group shoots.
 These moments are important interpersonal time to close off the sounds in our heads and connect with these special places.
 Group shoots will be a matter of selected sites that allow, even promote, wandering off for personal shot selection.
 At the end of the workshop, your biggest whine will be “why can’t we stay!?”
 Whose knows, maybe we can!

 Welcome and orientation dinner.